Crimean Tatar culture: Ukrainian and Crimean Tatar cultures

-Crimean Tatar architecture
+Architecture

 When it comes to the cultural heritage of the Crimean Tatars, in particular the architectural one, the Khan's Palace in Bakhchysarai is usually mentioned.
 But there is another pearl — the Juma-Jami Mosque, located in Yevpatoria.
 This mosque was one of the main ones in the Crimean Khanate.
 Today it is considered a masterpiece of world Islamic architecture of the 16th century.

-Crimean Tatar unisex
+Unisex

 During the time of the Crimean Khanate, Tatar men and women wore the same clothes.
 Over the shirt they wore a caftan with narrow sleeves, which was fastened to the neck.
 Underwear was limited to wide harem pants.
 On their feet they wore yellow socks and shoes.
 In summer, they wore green zhupany outdoors, and in winter—fur coats.

 Men shaved their heads, over which they wore red cloth skullcaps, and over them a tall round or square hat with a narrow sheepskin brim.

 Women braided their hair in two braids that curled around their heads; girls braided many small braids that hung down their backs.
 When women or girls left the yard, they hid their faces behind their kiseys.

 Cultural dimension

-Many projects have been created to preserve and popularize the culture of the Crimean Tatars, including, for example, “Stories of Crimea,” a multimedia immersive installation that immerses the visitor in the history and culture of Crimea.
+Many projects have been created to preserve and popularize the culture of the Crimean Tatars, including, for example, "Stories of Crimea", a multimedia immersive installation that immerses the visitor in the history and culture of Crimea.

 Also, the project "Symbols of Crimea" in which, in fact, the symbols of Crimea are revealed through the memories of ten heroes who were born on the peninsula, have roots there, or have lived there long enough to call it home.
 Each of them tells about a symbolic object that is inextricably linked to life in Crimea for them personally.

-Cultural Treasures of Crimea — an interactive video wall opens the door to the cultural treasures of the peninsula that are currently inaccessible due to the temporary occupation of Crimea by the Russian Federation.
+Cultural Treasures of Crimea—an interactive video wall opens the door to the cultural treasures of the peninsula that are currently inaccessible due to the temporary occupation of Crimea by the Russian Federation.